RBEGamer/AvrdudeRemoteFlashing/README.md

 # AvrdudeRemoveFlashing
-A simple script to monitor .hex, .eep files and program it to the avr chip
+A simple script to monitor `.hex`, `.eep files and program it to the avr chip

 # FEATURES
 * .hex and .eep flashing